Miki-AG/tag_battle/README.md

 ```shell
 python manage.py runserver
 ```
-The console will show all battles set up in the system.
-Additional information wil be shown regarding status, and data pulled out from Twitter.
+The console will show the status of all battles set up in the system evey 10 seconds.
+Additional information wil be shown regarding status, data pulled out from Twitter and typos.

 ## Run the application
-You can access the admin console in the url
+You can access the admin console in the url.
+Use the admin user and password you have created.

 http://127.0.0.1:8000/admin/

-You can add, remove and edit battles throught he admin  console.
+You can add, remove and edit battles throught the admin  console.

 You also can access an endpoint providing information about battles in the url

 http://127.0.0.1:8000/api/battles/1/

-where the number at the end of the url is the id of the battle.
+replace the number at the end of the url with the id of the battle.

 ## Run the tests
 ```shell